benbahrenburg/Securely/Android/documentation/properties.md

 <b>secret</b> : String

 This is a required parameter. secret is the password used to encrypt and decrypt all property values.
 The same secret used to encrypt must be used during the decryption process or a null value will be returned.

+Note that if you provide an `iv` paramater and are using Android API >=23 then a secret is not required.
+See the next propery.

+<b>iv</b> : String

+If this value, the Initialization Vector, is set and the device is using API >=23 then the `secret` is ignored and the KeyStore will be used to generate and securely store the encryption key.
+This is for the Android platform only.

 <b>encryptFieldNames</b> : Boolean